Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 My spaniel is much calmer from mental stimulation, enrichment and brain games than high-energy romps through the countryside!

-My motto is: A calm dog is a happy dog (rather than a tired dog is a happy dog).
+My motto is: "A calm dog is a happy dog."
+(Rather than the usual, "A tired dog is a happy dog.)

 Our scatter feeding journey

 I scatter feed multiple times throughout the week.
-While Cam always gets excited about his scatter feed, and will wag his entire bottom enthusiastically (it’s part of his core personality), engaging his nose and brain for a sustained period helps to balance out his high drive, physical energy and arousal levels.
+While Cam always gets excited about his scatter feed, and will wag his entire bottom enthusiastically (that's part of his core personality), engaging his nose and brain for a sustained period helps to balance out his high drive, physical energy and arousal levels.

 …But don’t spaniels race around while sniffing?
+Isn't that what they're born to do?

 The more you scatter feed, the more settled into the activity your dog can become.